Aakash Repeater Courses

 Answer:

-We should wear light coloured cotton clothes because the light colours reflect the solar radiation and cotton cloths have more porosity so that it allows sweat through it to evaporate faster, thereby causing a cooling effect.
+We should wear light coloured cotton clothes because the light colours reflect the solar radiation and cotton clothes have more porosity so that they allow sweat through it to evaporate faster, thereby causing a cooling effect.

-Q 1.
-Convert the following temperatures to the celsius scale.
+Question 1 Convert the following temperatures to the Celsius scale.

 (a) 293 K